- No need to see a doctor, nurse or healthcare professional

 - No hormones

-- Acceptable for women whose religion or culture forbids other methods
+- Acceptable for people whose religion or culture forbids other methods

-- Requires extreme self control and body awareness of the man
+- Requires extreme self control and body awareness from the partner

 - It’s not a very reliable way of preventing pregnancy